What is DSPM? A 2026 Guide to Data Security Posture Management

 DSPM vs. CSPM

-Key Distinction: CSPM secures the infrastructure; DSPM secures the information
+Key distinction: CSPM secures infrastructure configurations.
+DSPM secures the data within those environments.

 DSPM vs. DLP